zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 Double sign(Decimal number)
 ```

-**Note:** Before the SQL statement that uses the function you should add `set odps.sql.type.system.odps2=true;` for normal use of the new data type.
+**Note:** Before the SQL statement which uses the SIGN function, add `set odps.sql.type.system.odps2=true;` to use the new data type function normally.

 **Usage:**

-This function is used to takes the sign of the input data.
-1.0 indicates positive and -1.0 indicates negative.
+Applies the sign of the input data.
+1.0 indicates a positive number and -1.0 indicates a negative number.
 Otherwise, 0.0 is returned.

 **Parameter description**: